Rural, remote and interstate services

 The following article has been developed for Rural, remote and interstate clients, to assist in planning the most appropriate services for their child in a short space of time.

 Our psychologists are honoured to help families who travel long distances to access our services.
 Our school holiday workshops often attract parents who wish to make the most of a series of interventions in a short space of time.

-Some families, for example, schedule an assessment prior to the workshop, while others book their children in for individual consultations in the week of the workshop.
-Our psychologists often recommend family therapy or sibling sessions as part of the case plan for families accessing intervention for their children within a one to two week timeframe.
+Some families, for example, schedule an assessment prior to the workshop, while others book their children in for individual consultations during the workshop week.
+Our psychologists often recommend family therapy or sibling sessions as part of the case plan for families accessing intervention for their children within a one to two-week timeframe.

 The tips below have been prepared to ensure children and families make the most of their precious time at The Quirky Kid Clinic.

 - A Skype or telephone consultation with parents is recommended prior to attending the clinic, to provide adequate background information and to establish a plan for the most suitable sequence of clinic-based intervention